John Carl Warnecke: Awards and honors

-The Thomas & Mack Center at the University of Nevada, Las Vegas, a notable building built late in Warnecke's career.

 Warnecke won the National Institute of Arts and Letters Prize in Architecture in 1957.
 He received more than 13 honors and awards from the American Institute of Architects (AIA) by 1964.
 He also received the Arnold W. Brunner Memorial Prize from the AIA in 1958, as well as the Urban Land Institute Award for Excellence in Architecture.
 He was a Senior Fellow of the Design Futures Council.